From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance

 \subsection{LLM Results and Ablation Study}

-The offline experimental results for our domain-adapted reasoning LLM, presented in ~\Cref{tab:LLM_results}, demonstrate a clear and steady performance improvement with each successive training stage.
-Our analysis begins with the SFT Baseline, which represents a model fine-tuned only on human-annotated reasoning data, without the benefit of our CPT stage.
+We first evaluate the performance of general-purpose LLMs on our domain-specific task to verify the necessity of domain adaptation.
+As shown in the upper part of Table~\ref{tab:LLM_results}, state-of-the-art models like Qwen3-8B and DeepSeek-R1 (zero-shot and few-shot) exhibit significantly lower performance, with Accuracy hovering between 0.51 and 0.62.
+These models often struggle with platform-specific terminology and nuanced business logic.
+This substantial performance gap underscores that general-world knowledge alone is insufficient for high-precision e-commerce search, confirming the vital importance of our proposed domain-adaptive training pipeline.
+The bottom part of Table~\ref{tab:LLM_results} presents the results of our reasoning LLM across different stages.
+It demonstrates a clear and steady performance improvement with each successive training step.
+Our analysis begins with the SFT Baseline, which represents a model fine-tuned only on human-annotated reasoning data without the benefit of the CPT stage.